Flakky/ue-blueprints-styleguide/README.md

 ![Blueprint Pure and Impure functions](Functions_PureImpure.png)

 There is a simple rule, when you must use pure functions.
 If your function does not modify any state of any objects, and used to calculate or return some values, than it should be a Pure function.
 Very often you can determine a Pure function by it's name.
 If it starts from "Get", "Find", "Calculate", "Is" or something like this, than it must be a Pure function.

-Note, that Pure functions get called every Ipmure function call.
+Note, that Pure functions get called every Impure function call.
 It means, that one Pure function note can be called as many times, as many Impure functions it is connected to.
 Be careful!

 # Flow Control

 ## Branch

 You can use False only Branch, eventhough it is not a good practice in text-based code.
 In Blueprints, it is often more readable to use False exectution only, than placing "Not" node before a Branch condition.
+Using branch with "Not" is also a good option.

 ![Blueprints Branch](Flow_Branch.png)

 ## Flow Control nodes

-As all of the code should be under functions, you are not able to use some Flow Control nodes, that remembers their state (FlipFlop, DoN, Gate e.t.c) or are asyncronius (Delay, RetDelay, e.t.c).
+As all of the code should be under functions, you are not able to use some Flow Control nodes, that remember their state (FlipFlop, DoN, Gate e.t.c) or are asynchronous (Delay, RetDelay, e.t.c).

 There is also no need to use Delay.
 Prefer Timers, that call other functions over time.
 This also has nest benefites:
 * You can stop Timer before it finished.
 Use TimerHandle -> ClearAndInvalidateTimer